The Rise & Fall of Black Velvet Flag: Fred "Flag" Stesney & Jeff Musser from Lounge-core Pioneers Black Velvet Flag (The Witzard Interview)

 Stesney: I have all the tracks on a computer, but, like Jeff said, we don't know who's looking after the first album [Come Recline with Black Velvet Flag].
 Sometimes, I go on Apple Music and listen to my own songs.
 There are tracks on the "lost" album that I would check in with every once in a while.

 Just in time to coincide with this very interview, which you're either just finishing and/or starting (depedning on which Adventure you've Chosen!)
 Black Velvet Flag's own Jeff Musser and The Rise & Fall of Black Velvet Flag director Sheldon Schiffer have effectively re-launched BlackVelvetFlag.com.
 Amazingly, it now appears just as it would have a staggering 26 years ago way back in 1996 with some added Flash emulator plug-ins, of course.
 So, head on over to B.V.F.'s new/old site, check out the pages upon pages of sheer nostalgia, listen to Come Recline with Black Velvet Flag on Spotify, watch The Rise & Fall of Black Velvet Flag on Vimeo, and play the Black Velvet Flag CD-ROM "Board" Game.
-We just wanted to take a minute to send some very special shout-outs and words of thanks to Carlos Ramirez (Black Army Jacket, Deny The Cross) at NO ECHO, Go-Kart Records founder and owner Greg Ross, and The Rise & Fall of Black Velvet Flag director Sheldon Schiffer for helping set this whole thing up.
-Honestly, none of this would have been possible without their assistance and support!
+We just wanted to take a minute to send some very special shout-outs and words of thanks to Carlos Ramirez (Black Army Jacket, Deny The Cross) at NO ECHO, Go-Kart Records' founder and owner Greg Ross, and The Rise & Fall of Black Velvet Flag director Sheldon Schiffer for helping set this whole thing up.
+Honestly, none of this would have been possible without each of their assistance and support!